 - Promote: The nature heritage of the East Ayrshire Coalfield Region as an internationally important asset & encourage people to explore and have pride in their environment

 - Conserve: Encourage participation in conservation work through volunteering & educational activities

-The project has two distinct parts.
-Bog enhancement is at the heart of this project and we have a target to complete work over a minimum area of 100Ha by the end of this project.
-Additionally, the project will seek to raise awareness of the activities undertaken and the importance of bog habitats through a programme of engagement, and to involve the local community through educational and volunteering activities.
+The project had two distinct parts.
+Peatland restoration was at the heart of this project and we had a target to complete work over a minimum area of 100ha by the end of the project.
+Additionally, the project sought to raise awareness of the activities undertaken and the importance of bog habitats through a programme of engagement, and to involve the local community through educational and volunteering activities.

 Kind thanks to our supporters for this project: